 Roxe M. Hurley – Vet to Vet Tennessee Secretary, Veterans Court Mentor, and family member of military service veterans will receive her award at the Robert "Bob" Hatley Monroe County Veterans Service Center on July 9, 2025.

 Click here to view a copy of the award.
-Click here to download the list of previous recipients.
+Click here to view previous recipients.

 We are always searching for the next Freddie J. Owens Memorial Award recipient.
 If you know someone who has the same heart, faith, and dedication to men and women of the United States military services, please complete the form below.